faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     The ellipsis used in the Lorenzo Snow manual (published at the end of 2012 and used during the 2013 Sunday School year) altered at least some of the meaning of [Snow's statement on tithing]({{ "/ellipsis-in-lorenzo-snow-tithing-statement/" | relative_url }}).

-* **2012**&nbsp; Gospel topics essays given a "soft rollout"

-    In an undated recording, Elder Steven Snow describes [how the gospel topics essays were released](https://clyp.it/gq0cdhf1#):

-    > I think it’d be helpful to know how we chose to roll those out.
-It was a soft roll out.
-There wasn’t an announcement saying “You can go to this website to learn everything weird about the Mormon church you ever wanted to learn”.
-(Laughter from the audience) But yet we had a lot of people struggling with some of these issues.
-We were losing young people particularly.
-And we felt we owed a safe place for people to go to get these answered.
-So they were deliberately kind of placed in an existing database, so they wouldn’t ….
-You know, 90% of the church probably couldn’t care less, they don’t worry about such things.
-But we do have some folks who are on-line and we felt like they needed a safe place to go to get answers if they had questions.
-So I don’t think you are gonna see a well publicised campaign to tell you to go to these sites.

 * **2012**&nbsp; Denial of access to Joseph Fielding Smith's diaries

     When Stan Larson asked for access to Joseph Fielding Smith's diaries to better understand the context and motivation for handling and suppression of the 1832 account, [he was denied access]({{ "/1832-first-vision-account-suppressed/#why-not-an-earlier-dating" | relative_url }}).